LISTEN TO THIS ARTICLE

 The authenticated workflows paper proposed capability-based security, agents get cryptographic tokens for specific operations, and every action must be validated against these tokens.
 Sounds great.
 Nobody's implemented it because it requires rearchitecting how agents interact with development environments.
 The current model is: agent reads config, agent does things, humans review later.
 That review step isn't working when agents open hundreds of pull requests per day.

 Teams using Cursor report that they stopped reviewing every agent-generated change after the volume made it infeasible.
-They implemented sampling: review 10% of changes, trust the rest.
+They moved to sampling strategies, trusting that reviewing a fraction of changes would catch systemic issues.
 This worked fine until an agent with a misconfigured .cursorrules file spent three days refactoring internationalization logic based on instructions meant for a different project.
 The config file had been copy-pasted from another repository.
 The agent didn't question it.

 The authorization model assumes humans control what agents can do through configuration.
 But configuration is just text that gets versioned and merged like any other code.
 There's no privilege boundary.
 An intern with merge rights can modify agent configuration to access production secrets, and the only thing stopping them is code review that may or may not catch the change in a 200-line pull request.